 Politics, pandemics and other factors have all played a part in making this once great tourism destination a question mark on people’s bucket list.

-So now for 2017, and beyond, the question on everyone’s mind is…. is Turkey safe?
+So now for 2021, and beyond, the question on everyone’s mind is…. is Turkey safe to travel to?

 A quick search at any traveler forum on Turkey will show that the most common questions about the destination over the last year have been in regards to whether Turkey is safety or not, rather than its worthiness for a visit.
 So before we take a look at just the safety, let’s look at the full picture.

-Turkey is home to fairy chimneys and hot air balloons, Roman history and kebabs, a world wonder and 16 UNESCO World Heritage sites!
-In 2017 Turkey will also host many international travel conferences, as it aims to draw more visitors to this historic country.
+Turkey is home to fairy chimneys and hot air balloons, Roman history and kebabs, a world wonder and 16 UNESCO World Heritage sites.

 The History of Turkey